This guide covers everything needed to build, test, and contribute to clawq --- from bootstrapping the toolchain to running individual test cases.

 make build-opt-minimal | Optimized minimal binary |

-make test | Run all tests |
+make test | Run quick tests in Docker |

 make fmt | Format code |